Your Guide to Ski:IQ™

 The Ski:IQ™ scoring system is relative and may fluctuate as more performance data is collected.
 Your scores may change as improvements to the performance algorithms are made.
 Explore the Carv Leaderboard to see how your Ski:IQ™ compares to other skiers in the Carv community.

 - Description: We use our 48 force sensors in each insole to map where the centre of pressure is located in real-time.
 This mapping is designed so that 0% is the back of your foot and 100% is the front of your foot.
 For high-level skiing, your weight should be centred on the arches of your feet, this translates into a score between 50%-60%.
 Scores in this range will score best.

 - To improve: Allow your shins to make contact with the tongue of your ski boots (touching not pressing).
 Think of bending your knees and hips so that your shoulders are over the toes of your boots.
 As you ski, try to keep your balance between the balls of your feet and the back of the arch.
 Try to aim for a score of between 50%-60%.

 Top instructors using Carv score between 50%-60%

 - Description: This score is assessed at the run level.
-We take the average center of pressure for each turn and translate this into a score, rewarding a well-balanced stance, we then take the average of all of your turns to our final number.
+We take the center of pressure for each turn and translate this into a score for your run.
+Carv rewards a well-balanced stance.
 A score of 100 indicates perfect balance (all of your turns measure between 50-60% in Fore:Aft balance) and 0 indicates all of your turns are too far back (0-20% Fore:Aft balance) or too far forwards (85-100% Fore:Aft balance).